 What if I have an asthma attack when I’m in labour?

-What about other complications during labour?
+What about pain relief during labour?

-There are a number of different ways to control pain during labour, including pethidine and epidurals, all of which are safe for women with asthma.
+There are a number of different ways to control pain during labour, including Pethidine and epidurals, all of which are safe for women with asthma.

 If you need to have a caesarean (a C-Section) it’s recommended that women with asthma have a local anaesthetic rather than a general one wherever possible.

 Next Review Due: Aug 2017